 Option for Single Room

 In response to requests for single rooms, the College has a special application process that can be used by students who desire to convert a regular double room into a single for the academic year (as space permits).
-An application form is available from the Office of Student Affairs and must be filed by the indicated deadline.
+An application form is available from the Office of Student Affairs.
 If the application for a designated single is approved, the applicant agrees to a room rate 1.50 times the standard rate for the building.
 Singles granted in this process will not be available for assignment for roommate changes during the course of the academic year.

 At the beginning of fall term, should the institution find that it does not have sufficient space within the residence halls to meet the needs of the incoming class, the contract for the single room will be voided and the extra room fee returned.